 We can just tap right on the image.
 And because we know the bounding box, we can identify the object within that bounding box.
 And here we see the model tells us this is a banana, and this is a cup of coffee.
 So let's recap what we just saw.

 First, we loaded images and annotations into SFrame format and joined them together with a simple function call.
 We interactively explored that data using the explore method.

 We created a model just with a simple high-level API< passing in that data object containing both the images and the bounding boxes and labels.

+We then evaluated that model both qualitatively, spot-checking the output as a human would.
+And quantitatively, asking for a specific metric that applies to the task that we're doing.
 Then we exported that model to Core ML format for use in an app.
 Next, I'd like to switch gears and talk about some exciting new features in Turi Create 5.0.

 Turi Create 5.0 has a new task called style transfer.